Priya22/semantic-textual-relatedness/README.md

 ## Ethics Statement
 Any dataset of semantic relatedness entails several ethical considerations.
 We talk about this in Section 8 of our paper.

+## Contact
+You can contact the creators of this dataset at:
+- msa@cs.toronto.edu (Mohamed Abdalla, University of Toronto)
+- vkpriya@cs.toronto.edu (Krishnapriya Vishnubhotla, University of Toronto)
+- saif.mohammad@nrc-cnrc.gc.ca (Saif Mohammad, National Research Council Canada)